Consumer Medicine Information

 Special precautions may be required to prevent an unwanted reaction to the transfusion.

 Stay out of the sun as much as possible.
 If you need to be in the sun, use a sunscreen and wear a hat and shirt to protect your skin from the sun.
 Although not known if related to MAVENCLAD, single events of cancer including melanomas, have been seen in people after treatment.
 As a precautionary measure, you should follow standard cancer screening recommendations, as advised by your doctor.
-Check your skin regularly and have a doctor check your skin annually for new skin spots or changes to existing spots, moles or freckles.
+Check your skin regularly and have a doctor check your skin annually for new skin spots or changes to existing

 Things you must not do